 Just Sweet 16…

-The year I started my business was one of the most robust if not the most robust year in the history of long-term care insurance.
+I started my business in 2002.
+It was one of the most robust years in the history of long-term care insurance.

 I remember industry pundits predicting that it was the product line to be in with aging baby boomers.
 The day would come when LTCI insurance producers would just sit at their desks and take orders.
 LOL …